 Welcome to estate planning.
 Estate planning carries many definitions and often means different things to different people.
-Your plan should be customized to provide instructions on how things you own, including financial assets, are to be managed and/or distributed during your life, during incapacity and at your death.
+Your plan should be customized to provide instructions regarding how your financial assets will be preserved, managed and distributed during your life, during incapacity, and at your death.
 Your plan should specify who your beneficiaries are and how they are to benefit from what you leave behind.